nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 Compensation varies by organization size, location, and type.

-Nonprofit boards are responsible for setting executive compensation that is [reasonable, not excessive, and sufficient](https://www.councilofnonprofits.org/running-nonprofit/governance-leadership/executive-compensation) to attract top talent.
+Nonprofit boards are responsible for setting executive compensation that is <a href="https://www.councilofnonprofits.org/running-nonprofit/governance-leadership/executive-compensation" target="_blank">reasonable, not excessive, and sufficient</a> to attract top talent.

 The process should involve an independent review of compensation data from similar organizations in the same region, with the findings documented in board meeting minutes and IRS Form 990 filings.

-According to **[2022 data from Candid](https://blog.candid.org/post/2024-nonprofit-compensation-report-benchmarks-data-recent-trends/)**, the median U.S. nonprofit CEO salary is around **$153,000**, with leaders of larger organizations, especially in sectors like science & technology research, earning over **$200,000** annually.
+According to <a href="https://blog.candid.org/post/2024-nonprofit-compensation-report-benchmarks-data-recent-trends/" target="_blank">2022 data from Candid</a>, the median U.S. nonprofit CEO salary is around **$153,000**, with leaders of larger organizations, especially in sectors like science & technology research, earning over **$200,000** annually.

-Transparency in compensation has increased, with tools like **[ProPublica's Nonprofit Explorer](https://projects.propublica.org/nonprofits/)** allowing stakeholders to track fund allocation, boosting trust and accountability in the sector.
+Transparency in compensation has increased, with tools like <a href="https://projects.propublica.org/nonprofits/" target="_blank">ProPublica's Nonprofit Explorer</a> allowing stakeholders to track fund allocation, boosting trust and accountability in the sector.

 To ensure fairness, a compensation review should be conducted annually and consider all aspects of executive pay, including benefits.